Nuclear-Power/raspweather/README.md

 Add a weather station, you should get an ID and a password

+Download project and put in folder

 Add your ID and PASSWORD into main.py

+Navigate to folder containing the project and run with 'python3 main.py' via shell/cmd whatever

 See http://wiki.wunderground.com/index.php/PWS_-_Upload_Protocol for information on uploading data, URL construction, etc